-- Dramatic Dislocation: After Dr. Gorner tells Bond that it is he who is going to fly the stolen airjet to Trekhgorniy, Bond points out that he is unable to do so due to dislocating his should in the Hellfire Pass run.
+- Dramatic Dislocation: After Dr. Gorner tells Bond that it is he who is going to fly the stolen airjet to Trekhgorniy, Bond points out that he is unable to do so due to dislocating his shoulder in the Hellfire Pass run.
 Dr. Gorner then orders Chagrin to fix it, which he does.
 Painfully.

 - Ear Ache: Chagrin popped the eardrums of kids who listened to French priests back in Indo-China by slamming chopsticks into their ears, permanently deafening some of them in the process.
 He demonstrates this to one poor worker in Dr. Gorner's drug factory on front of Bond.

-- Evil Plan: Initially, Dr. Gorner wanted to produce and sell as much of drugs as he can to slowly destroy England, a country that he despises.
+- Evil Plan: Initially, Dr. Gorner wanted to produce and sell as much drugs as he could to slowly destroy England, a country that he despises.
 However, he wants faster results, so he is going to frame them for an attack against Soviet Union by destroying Stalingrad and Trekhgorniy, thus locking them into a nuclear conflict which they can't win.